by Andrea M. Darcy

 1. Lower expectations.

 Cut yourself and the other person some slack.
-These are unprecedented times.
-It’s normal to find ourselves in stress reactions and feeling exhausted, leading to being snappy, miserable, and disconnected.
+Particularly if one or both of you is experiencing a life change or challenge, where it’s normal to find ourselves in stress reactions and being grumpy.

-And yes, that means NOT comparing yourself to other couples who seem to be doing better, or with social media feeds of an endless lockdown love-in.
+And yes, that means NOT comparing yourself to other families, friends, or couples who seem to be doing better, or with perfectly curated social media feeds.

-You aren’t getting along in self-isolation.
-Or the sex has gone terrible.
+You aren’t getting along with a friend.
+Or the sex in your partnership has gotten terrible.
 This must mean you aren’t meant to be together… right?

 Conflict happens when we go into conversations ‘charged’.
 We are stressed, angry, or trapped in an assumption, and our words come out accusatory.